-Review the units, chapters and lessons in both student and teacher materials across the series.
-Review the course and series scope and sequence.
+Review the units, chapters and lessons in both student and teacher materials across the grade.
+Review the grade and series scope and sequence.

 - Determine how phenomena and/or problems are being presented to students. - Record the specific examples of lessons or activities that include phenomena and/or problems and how they are presented to students.